 Inventories consist of raw materials, work-in-process, manufactured goods and purchased goods acquired for resale.
-Inventories are stated at the lower of cost or market, determined on the first-in, first-out method.
+Inventories are stated at the lower of cost or net realizable value, with cost generally determined on the first-in, first-out method or average cost method.
+At our Lugano business, cost is determined based on specific identification.
 Cost includes raw materials, direct labor, manufacturing overhead and indirect overhead.
-Market value is based on current replacement cost for raw materials and supplies and on net realizable value for finished goods.
+Net realizable value is based on current replacement cost for raw materials and supplies and on estimated selling costs less reasonably predictable costs of completion, and disposal for finished goods.
+The net realizable value of the Company's inventory is estimated based on historical experience, current and forecasted demand and other market conditions.
+In addition, reserves for inventory losses are estimated based on historical experience.
+The Company's inventory reserves are estimates, which could vary significantly from actual results if future economic conditions, customer demand or competition differ from expectations.
+The Company's historical estimates of these adjustments have not differed materially from actual results.